hashchange/jquery.promises/README.md

   Calling `.postpone()` is useful

-       + if you pass Promises to `$.when` while you are still adding new promises to the collection, and want them to impact `$.when()`.
+    + if you pass Promises to `$.when` while you are still adding new promises to the collection, and want them to impact `$.when()`
-       + if you attach `.done()` and `.fail()` handlers early, before you have made all your promises.
+    + if you attach `.done()` and `.fail()` handlers early, before you have made all your promises
     + if you are in the process of gathering promises while the ones you have already added might resolve at any time.
-If all of them do, the collection resolves as well - unless you have called `postpone()` to keep the collection open for more promises.
+If all of them resolve, so does the collection - unless you have called `postpone()` to keep the collection open for more promises.

 - `.stopPostponing()`